Get your digital card immediately

 ANA Card

-Japanese citizens with a passport that is valid for at least six months from the date of entry can stay in Vietnam for up to 45 days without a visa.
-For stays of 46 days or longer, you can apply for and obtain an electronic visa (e-visa) from the visa website.
+Japanese passport holders whose passport is valid for at least six months from the date of entry can stay in Vietnam for up to 45 days without a visa.
+For stays of 46 days or longer, you can apply for and obtain an electronic visa (e-visa) from the official visa website.
 You can stay for up to 90 days on a single-entry visa (US$25) or a multiple-entry visa that has no limit on the number of times you can enter the country (US$50).
+They take a minimum of 3 business days to be issued.

 Your passport must be valid for at least six months from the time of obtaining a visa (or upon entry if you do not have a visa).